 The first principle of a Socratic philosophy of education, which is part of the foundation of Part II was developed in Part I of the essay.
 In Part I of "The Fundamentals of Education", I lay down the first principle of any Socratic philosophy of education through an examination of the differences and commonalities between academic talk and artistic doing.
 This was done as I constructed a critical reading of George Steiner's Real Presences through four years of artistic performance experiments involving my interpretive performance of a Rachmaninoff composition and my unusual obsession with a Beethoven piano sonata.
 Steiner's solution to the weaknesses in the academic study of the art is to emphasis a human social posture of courtesy and hospitality to "the other", whom/which we meet in our experience of art.

-In Part II, "Socratic Talk: The art of cultivating citizens", I extend this concept of hospitality to "the other" from the other we meet in art to the other we face in dialogue.
+In Part II, "Socratic Talk: Hospitality to the Stranger in Dialogue", I extend this concept of hospitality to "the other" from the other we meet in art to the other we face in dialogue.
 The principle from Part I is that learning to be hospitable to another human being has its first lesson in our learning to be hospitable to all that wants to thrive within ourselves.
 Learning to be hospitable to the strangers within our own minds teaches us the necessary virtues of character that are needed to manifest hospitality to other people in conversation.
 This means we must first be open and courteously attentive to our own diversity and must be comfortable questioning our own ideas independently of our perceived level of comfort in talking with others.
 The value of constructing and maintaining a "fertile creative space" in the classroom is illustrated in Nouwen's description of the creative importance of hospitality.
 I follow up this quote with its following paragraph from Part II:

 " 'Hospitality...means primarily the creation of free space where the stranger can enter and become a friend instead of an enemy.
 Hospitality is not to change people, but to offer them space where change can take place.
 It is not to bring men and women over to our side, but to offer freedom not disturbed by dividing lines.
 It is not to lead our neighbor into a corner where there are no alternatives left, but to open a wide spectrum of options for choice and commitment.
 It is not an educated intimidation with good books, good stories and good works, but the liberation of fearful hearts so that words can find roots and bear ample fruit...
 The paradox of hospitality is that it wants to create emptiness, not a fearful emptiness, but a friendly emptiness where strangers can enter and find themselves free; free to sing their own songs, speak their own languages, dance their own dances; free also to leave and follow their own vocations.'